Faksa's shorthanded goal pushes Stars past Islanders 3-2 - NewsBreak

 Studenic scored the first goal 7:29 into the game and his first in seven games since being acquired off waivers from New Jersey on Feb.
 24. He converted a rebound from the left circle for his second goal of the season and fourth in three NHL seasons.
 New York unsuccessfully challenged for goalie interference against Jamie Benn.

-Pageau tied it at 1 at 11:47 of the first period with a quick encore to his Sunday hat trick at New Jersey.
+Pageau tied the score at 1 at 11:47 of the first period with a quick encore to his Sunday hat trick at New Jersey.
 He raced from the Isles’ blue line up right wing and ripped a wrister over Oettinger’s right shoulder.

 Seguin put Dallas back ahead 46.6 seconds before the first period ended, redirecting Joel Hanley’s shot from the left point for his 20th of the season.